valory-xyz/autonolas-tokenomics/audits/internal/README.md

     uint256 purchased = product.purchased + tokenAmount;
     product.purchased = uint224(purchased);
 Thus, this information will be erased at the time of closing the product.
+It makes the field product.purchased a waste of storage.
 ```